-The Explorer’s Guide to The Laugavegur Trail
+The Complete Travel Guide to The Laugavegur Trail

 If you’ve ever seen an episode of Game of Thrones, the sweeping, otherworldly vistas are often from mythical Iceland.
 Iceland is simply magical.
 A volcanic hotspot of activity, Iceland is known for its sand and lava fields, multi-colored mountains, and glaciers.
 For those looking for a bit of adventure there is one trek where people from across the globe come for, The Laugavegur Trail.
 If you have not yet ventured on The Laugavegur Trail you need to add it to your bucket list.
-It is one great treks on the planet.
+It is one of the greatest treks on the planet.

 The Explorer’s Guide to The Laugavegur Trail contains everything you need to know on The Laugavegur Trail.
 This guide is full of information and tips to help you plan your trip.